-- PHP module intl (increases language translation performance and fixes sorting of non-ASCII characters) - PHP module sodium (for Argon2 for password hashing. bcrypt is used as fallback, but if passwords were hashed with Argon2 already and the module is missing, your users can't log in.
-Included with PHP >= 7.2)
+- PHP module intl (increases language translation performance and fixes sorting of non-ASCII characters) - PHP module sodium (for Argon2 for password hashing when PHP < 8.4 is used and PHP was built without libargon2. bcrypt is used as fallback, but if passwords were hashed with Argon2 already and the module is missing, your users can't log in.)